Han–Xiongnu wars

 During the interregnum Xin dynasty, Wuzhuliu Chanyu waged war in 11 AD after Wang Mang, a consort kin who usurped the Western Han throne, attempted to split the Xiongnu by installing 15 new chanyu.
 Wang Mang mobilized 300,000 troops against Xiongnu and forced Goguryeo, Wuhuan and various Western Regions city-states to send conscripts and provisions, which led to the mass defection of these vassal states.
-After the Eastern Han dynasty was established in 25 AD, the Chinese initially found their hands full after the chaotic civil war and could not afford any full-scale mobilizations against the Xiongnu raids, they therefore resorted to continue lobbying amongst Xiongnu faction rulers instead.
-This continued for another two decades until 46 AD, when repeated natural disasters severely weakened the Xiongnu and forced them to flee north from an attack by Wuhuan.
-Xiongnu then permanently split into two groups in 48 AD, known as the Northern and Southern Xiongnu.
-The Southern Xiongnu eventually submitted to the Han Empire and became auxiliaries against the Northern Xiongnu, who continued to resist and was eventually evicted westwards by the further expeditions by the Han Empire and its vassals, as well as the rise of other hostile Donghu states like Xianbei.
-In 89 AD, General Dou Xian led 50,000 cavalry on an expedition that decisively defeated the Northern Xiongnu's main force, causing it to split further.
+After the Eastern Han dynasty was established in 25 AD, the Chinese initially found their hands full after the chaotic civil war and could not afford any full-scale mobilizations against the Xiongnu raids; they therefore resorted to continue lobbying amongst Xiongnu faction rulers instead.
+This went on for another two decades until 46 AD, when repeated natural disasters severely weakened the Xiongnu and forced them to flee north from an attack by Wuhuan.
+The Xiongnu then permanently split into two groups in 48 AD, becoming the Northern and Southern Xiongnu.
+The Southern Xiongnu submitted as vassals to the Han dynasty, and served as auxiliaries in Han wars against the Northern Xiongnu and other hostile Donghu states like the Xianbei.
+The Northern Xiongnu continued to resist the Han and were eventually evicted westwards by further Han expeditions.
+In 89 AD, Dou Xian led 50,000 cavalry on an expedition that decisively defeated the Northern Xiongnu's main force, causing it to split further.
 In 91 AD, Northern Chanyu was defeated in the Battle of the Altai Mountains, and they fled west into Dzungaria, where they continued causing sporadic troubles until 151 AD when a 4,000-strong Han militia was enough to defeat them, causing them to flee further west into Central Asia where they disappeared from historical records.
-Southern Xiongnu, on the other hand, continued cycles of "rebel then resubmit" under the Eastern Han dynasty until as late as the Yellow Turban Rebellion, but from 89 AD onwards the Han Empire's main concern had already switched to the Qiang people, who had become a bigger threat than the Xiongnu.
+The Southern Xiongnu continued to be vassals of the Eastern Han, though they occasionally launched revolts until as late as the Yellow Turban Rebellion era.
+Nonetheless, by 89 AD onwards, the Han dynasty's main concern had already switched to the Qiang people, who had become a bigger threat than the Xiongnu.